33 Beautiful, Emotional Songs to Be Sad, Reflective, Depressed, and Melancholy To

 #21.
 "Stay With Me" Sam Smith

-It's hard to pick just one song from Sam Smith to put on this list as most of his music would fit here.
+It's hard to pick just one song from Sam Smith to put on this list, because most of his music would fit here.
 This song channels ache, loneliness, and the yearning for human connection.
-And then of course, there's a hint of a choir in the background.
+And, of course, there's a subtle, but beautiful, choir in the background.

 #22.
 "Forever & Always" Parachute

-The bittersweet aspects of forever and always in romantic love when it cannot be forever.
+The bittersweet aspects of forever and always in romantic love... when we know it cannot be forever.

 #23.
 "I Can't See Nobody" Nina Simone

-The consuming and blinding nature of love and the reflecting upon that love once time has passed.
+This song is about the consuming and blinding nature of love, and reflecting upon that love once time has passed.

 #24.
 "Eleanor Rigby" The Beatles

-There's something both catchy and haunting about this song.
+There's something catchy, but also haunting, about this song.
 Maybe it's because of all the lonely people.

 #25.
 "I Will Remember You" Sarah McLachlan